On the Quasitrace Problem and a Characterization of W*-algebras: Monotone Completeness

-A positive answer to this question would mean that any quasilinear functional on a monotone complete \Cstar-algebra (without Type I$_2$ direct summand) is linear, by Theorem \ref{quotientLinear}.
-In particular, it would imply that every monotone complete Type II$_1$ \AW-factor is a \Wstar-factor.
-In this case, the resolution to Kaplansky's Conjecture, the 2Q Conjecture, and the finite \Wstar-Pedersen Conjecture would be reduced to the following:
+A positive answer would mean that every monotone complete Type II$_1$ AW*-factor is a W*-factor (see the proof of Corollary \ref{cor:bidualII_1}).
+In this case, the resolution of Kaplansky's Conjecture, the 2Q Conjecture, and the finite W*-Pedersen Conjecture would be reduced to the following.